 In order to get the most out of the scenario feature, your file groups should use variables to define key assumptions and to identify the associated tables for the file group.

-The most important aspect is defining and using table variables in the source file group.
-When you create a new scenario, Axiom Software will automatically create new tables to hold the data for the scenario and the scenario will automatically be configured to save to those tables ONLY if you are using table variables.
+The most important aspect of this process is to define and use table variables in the file group.
+When you create a scenario for the file group, Axiom Software uses the table variable properties to determine which tables should be copied for use in the scenario.

-For example, imagine that your source file group has a table variable of {PlanData} that resolves to table name BGT2021.
-Then in the file group drivers and templates, you use the function GetFileGroupVariable to return this variable value to specify which table the plan files save budget data to.
+For example, imagine that your file group has a table variable of {PlanData} that resolves to table name BGT2021.
+Then in the file group drivers and templates, you use the function GetFileGroupVariable to return this table name, to specify which table the plan files save budget data to.

-When you create a scenario for this file group, Axiom Software copies the original file group and automatically adjusts the table variable in the scenario so that it now resolves to a table name of BGT2021 V1 (see the following section for more information on how scenario names and table names are determined).
+When you create a scenario for this file group, Axiom Software copies the original file group and automatically adjusts the table variable in the scenario so that it now resolves to a table name of BGT2021_V1 (see the previous section for more information on how scenario names and table names are determined).
 Axiom Software also automatically creates this new table, by cloning the original BGT2021 table.
 Since the table name is referenced in drivers and templates by using GetFileGroupVariable, the plan files in the scenario automatically point to this new table, and the scenario is ready to be processed and save data as soon as it is created, without impacting your original file group.